open-sauced/guestbook/README.md

    git push -u origin branch-name
    ```

-10. Go to your forked repository on GitHub and [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+10. Go to your forked repository on GitHub and [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with the title `feat: add {GitHub username} as a contributor`.

 ## Congratulations on your first contribution! 🎉

-You can add this contribution to your [OpenSauced](https://opensauced.pizza) resume and profile as [outlined in the course](https://github.com/open-sauced/intro/blob/main/05-how-to-contribute-to-open-source.md)!
+You can add this contribution to your [OpenSauced](https://opensauced.pizza) resume and profile as [outlined in the course](https://github.com/open-sauced/intro/blob/main/06-the-secret-sauce.md))!

 ---